BlueHotDog/buff/README.md

-# buff - ProtobuFFer registry
+# buff - protocolBuffer Registry
 buff aims to provide an easy way to share, check and discover GRPC services.

 # Problem